 While there are many duck species all around the world, these birds have very specific habitat needs that are not typically met in a backyard.
-Ducks require a relatively large individual range, and most duck species need large amounts of water in the form of marshes, lakes or rivers that backyards cannot generally provide.
-When a birder's backyard is adjacent to or close nearby duck-friendly wild habitat, however, it is easier to attract visiting ducks to the yard.
+Ducks require a relatively large individual range, and most duck species need large amounts of water in the form of marshes, lakes, or rivers that backyards cannot generally provide.
+When a birder's backyard is adjacent to a nearby duck-friendly wild habitat, however, it is easier to attract visiting ducks to the yard.

 No matter how ideal a yard may be, only a few duck species are comfortable enough close to human habitation to visit.
 Mallards and wood ducks can be likely backyard guests, and muscovy ducks will also occasionally visit yards where escaped or farm birds are present, as will black-bellied whistling-ducks and bar-headed geese in the proper range.
 Backyard birders may also be visited by a wide range of hybrid ducks or escaped domestic ducks that are accustomed to living near people.

 How to Attract Backyard Ducks